ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-csv-example.md

 # Ingest a CSV with BULK INSERT

+This example demonstrates how to:

+* Create a FeatureBase table with a required structure
+* Copy and transform data from an CSV source
+* Use the `BULK INSERT` statement to copy data from the source to the target table.

 ## Before you begin

 {% include /sql-guide/bulk-insert-eg-before-begin.md%}

 ## Step 1: create table

 ```sql